Last updated on July 18, 2023 at 01:50 pm

 You might think you’re doing this right now, but if you rely heavily on email, intranet, and in-person meetings, you’re likely leaving out a big chunk of employees.
 This only becomes more complicated at companies that have multiple facilities, brands, or geographic locations.

-Over the last few years, the conversation around corporate comms has evolved.
+Over the last few years, the conversation around corporate communication has evolved.
 It’s not enough to just have a strong top-down communication strategy.
-Now, we need to consider bottom-up comms and middle-out.
+Now, we need to consider bottom-up and middle-out communication approaches too.

 Bottom-Up Communication is exactly what it sounds like.
-This is when companies tap into the employee voice and get feedback, suggestions, and stories from employees throughout the organization.
+This is when companies tap into the employee voice and get feedback, suggestions, and stories from employees throughout the company.
+Rather than relying solely on top-level executives to dictate the flow of information, bottom-up communication empowers employees to contribute their ideas, perspectives, and experiences.

 Interested in Learning More About theEMPLOYEEapp?